-individuals to associate during the election period, as there are specific provisions for limiting participation in elections in the electoral legislation, which however the OSCE/ODIHR election observation reports have criticised as overly restrictive66 (see also Sub-Section F(3) on Political Parties in Elections infra).
-It is recommended to delete Article 15.4 of the Draft
+individuals to associate during the election period, as there are specific provisions for limiting participation in elections in the electoral legislation, which however the OSCE/ODIHR election observation reports have criticised as overly restrictive65 (see also Sub-Section F(3) on Political Parties in Elections infra).
+It is recommended to delete Article 15.8 of the Draft Law.

 45. Moreover, certain of the formation and/or registration requirements appear rather cumbersome.
 For instance, the obligation for participants to the public meetings to submit their names, ID and contact details to the working group (Article 11.5) seems excessive, especially if they are only attending to find out what the prospective party is about but not necessarily for ultimately becoming a member of such a party.
 Also, some of the supporting documents to be submitted for registering a political party may appear unreasonable.
-As an example, there is no reason for the state to require the inclusion of the party's platform at the time of applying for registration as a political party (Article 13.3.4), since the party's platform might not be fully ready at the time of registration and the decision on registration of the party should not be contingent on the content of the party's platform.
+Requiring that the party's platform and ideology be finalized at the first founding meeting might be cumbersome (Article 12.6.1).
+Additionally, regardless of when the party has a chance to finalize its platform, there is no reason for the state to require the inclusion of the party's platform at the time of applying for registration as a political party (Article 13.3.4), as the decision on registration of the party should not be contingent on the content of the party's platform.
 This issue should be left to the political party to decide internally.
-Regarding the submission of the charter, as noted in the 2020 Joint Guidelines, such requirement is not inherently illegitimate, providing that it is not used to unfairly disadvantage or discriminate against any political party, especially those espousing unpopular ideas.67
+Regarding the submission of the charter, as noted in the 2020 Joint Guidelines, such requirement is not inherently illegitimate, providing that it is not used to unfairly disadvantage or discriminate against any political party, especially those espousing unpopular ideas.66

 46. Article 12.3 of the Draft Law requires 801 signatures of citizens confirming their intention to join the party.
 Compared to the constitutional requirement of 1 percent of the total electorate (Article 191 of the Constitution as introduced in 2019), which should enter into force in 2028, the required threshold is much lower.
-While the practice across the Council of Europe and OSCE region varies greatly, some countries have adopted even lower thresholds.68 As informed during the online pre-assessment visit, discussions are ongoing concerning possible amendments to Article 191 of the Constitution with a view to revise and considerably lower the 1 percent threshold, which is much welcome if this materializes.
+While the practice across the Council of Europe and OSCE region varies greatly, some countries have adopted even lower thresholds.67 As informed during the online pre-assessment visit, discussions are ongoing concerning possible amendments to Article 191 of the Constitution with a view to revise and considerably lower the 1 percent threshold, which is much welcome if this materializes.
 This will also avoid a possible contradiction between the provisions of the Draft Law and Article 191 of the Constitution.

-3. Membership in Political Parties
+Membership in Political Parties 3.